JasonOS03/MusicVisuals/README.md

 # Description of the assignment

 ## Aimee
-my code creates animations by generating branching structures.
+My code creates animations by generating branching structures.
 I used recursion and visualization principles to achieve the cool visual effects.
 At the core of the code are branches, which represent the basic building blocks of the branching structures.
 Each branch has properties like where it starts, how far it extends (amplitude), and its angle.
 It also has smaller branches growing from it, creating a tree-like effect.
 My code uses a recursive approach to create these branches.
 The branch() method keeps generating smaller branches until it reaches a specified limit.
 In the AimeeVisual Class  the color mode, stroke weight, and background color for the visual display is set up.